The randomness of examinations

 The implication of the narrow range of grades is that even a five mark variance in marker discretion can move a candidate from lower quartile to upper quartile.

-• For one of the management essay-based papers, I personally received a score from a marker that placed me in the upper quartile, and a score from another marker on the same script that placed in the lower quartile
+To illustrate the degree of variation that can occur in the Economics and Management degree: For one of the management essay-based papers, I personally received a score from a marker that placed me in the upper quartile, and a score from another marker on the same script that placed in the lower quartile.
+In a more extreme case, a friend of mine received 80 for one paper (an exceptional First Class score) from one marker and 55 from another marker (an absolutely dismal Second Lower) score.

 Potential mistakes

+You won’t be able to get your exam scripts back – not even a scanned copy – only the score.
 If you see a huge discrepancy between your exam score and what you normally receive, you should flag this out.
 Administrative errors are rare but not unheard of – you don’t want to be the poor sod who gets a 58 because some overworked administrator typed 85 wrongly.
 The university has to retain your scripts for six months for cases such as these.

 Conclusion